Libensemble/libensemble/docs/papers/joss/paper.md

 parameters or data.
 Additional examples of applications that have used libEnsemble are surveyed in [Representative libEnsemble Use Cases](#Representative-libEnsemble-Use-Cases).

+The target audience for libEnsemble includes scientists, engineers, and other researchers who stand to benefit from such dynamic workflows.

 Key considerations for packages running dynamic ensembles include the following:

 - Ease of use -- whether the software requires a complex setup